plan42-ai/concurrency/README.md

 # concurrency

-A golang library the contains concurrency utils.
+A golang library that contains concurrency utils.